seud0nym/tch-gui-unhide/README.md

 The script has only be tested against firmware version **18.1.c.0514-950-RB**.
 If you are not running this version, you should upgrade. (https://hack-technicolor.readthedocs.io/en/latest/Repository/#dja0231-vcnt-a)

 ### Second, download the script
-Execute these commands on your DJA0231 via a PuTTY session or eqivalent (an active WAN/Internet connection is required):
+Execute this command on your DJA0231 via a PuTTY session or eqivalent (an active WAN/Internet connection is required):

 ```
 wget https://raw.githubusercontent.com/seud0nym/tch-gui-unhide/tch-gui-unhide-DJA0231-18.1.c.0514